 By devoting plenty of time to all the characters, Lee creates a real sense of community.
-He gets brilliant performances from his actors, especially Ossie Davis, Samuel L Jackson and Lee himself, who plays a delivery boy who is arguably the film’s central character, and looks far too young to be directing a film.
+He gets brilliant performances from his actors, especially Ossie Davis, Samuel L Jackson and himself, as a delivery boy who is arguably the film’s central character, and looks far too young to be in the directors chair as well.

 While the characters in this film certainly talk about race a lot, they aren’t as completely obsessed as in Lee’s Jungle Fever, where it overwhelms the film itself.
 Do the Right Thing is openly political, with references to the approaches of both Martin Luther King Jr and Malcolm X, but it doesn’t stifle the film itself.
-Lee is not afraid to criticise black people as well as white, and never points the finger of blame for racial tension at a single group, rather he presents it as a failure on all sides.
+Lee never points the finger of blame for racial tension at a single group, rather he presents it as a failure on all sides.
 Do the Right Thing feels like the best of Jungle Fever combined with the best of Crooklyn, and is, as such, a very enjoyable film.